kbirken/PPD/README.md

 ## Setup

-Use MPS 2021.1.4 and iets3.opensource.
+Download and install MPS 2021.1.4 from [this JetBrains site](https://www.jetbrains.com/de-de/mps/download/previous.html) for your favorite operating system and hardware architecture.

+This project will use the open-source platform extensions `mbeddr.platform` and `iets3.opensource`.
+We are not using the latest MPS version in order to have stable platform components available.

+### Building the project

+The project comes with a gradle build.
+Open a command shell, move to the root folder of this repository (where youu also found this README), and start the build:

+- on Windows: `gradlew.bat`
+- on MacOS: `./gradlew`

+### Alternative: Poor man's build

-Run script `download_deps.sh` to download dependencies from itemis artifacts server.
+Instead of running the gradle build, you can also run the script `download_deps.sh` to just download dependencies from itemis artifacts server.
+After the download is completed, open the MPS IDE and build all languages manually.

-## Tool Architecture
+## Tool architecture

 The PPD tool has two architectural layers: